 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
 Lecture) 15 wks Unlike Western faith-based religious tradition.
 Eastern thought is experiential.
 To that end, Philosophy 153 will not only include a historical overview, but will also incorporate several primary texts from Hinduism.
 Buddhism. and Taoism to gain a deeper understanding.
 Topics will include: Eastern Philosophy's inquiries into happiness, the nature of reason, goals and desires, the function of emotions, Reincarnation, God, Enlightenment, as well as major spiritual figures.
-Prerequisite: Scores of 68 or higher on Reading Accuplacer and scores of 5 or higher on WritePlacer, or completion of ENG 090 or ESL 101 with a C or better.
+Prerequisite: SAT ERW score of 420 or higher or Reading Accuplacer score of 68 or higher and Writeplacer score of 5 or higher or completion of ENG 090 or ESL 101 with a C or better.